BT Sport Fight Night Live - Heaney vs FlatleyMar 26

-Tommy Fury: Record, KOs, height, trainer and everything you need to know about the former Love Island star as he targets Jake Paul fight
+Tommy Fury: Record, KOs, height, trainer and everything you need to know ahead of his fight against Jake Paul

 What are Tommy Fury's professional stats?
 Find out with BT Sport as his war of words with Jake Paul continues.